 For Europe, I recommend trying to limit your shoe packing to two pairs if you’re packing for summer in Europe: one open-air pair of sandals and one closed shoe that can be worn with socks.
 If you’re packing for winter temperatures, consider boots appropriate to your primary location (boots for Italy are much different than boots intended for Finland adventures!), as well as comfortable closed-toed shoes for navigating in cities.
 We know it’s tough, but you’ll thank yourself for it later.
 Whether you bring two pairs or four, we recommend using a Pack-It™ Shoe Sac to keep all those dirty cobblestones from touching the clean clothes in your bag.

 Step 4: Lock Down Your Packing System

 The best method for fitting everything into a single bag and make your gear easy to access?
 Adopting your own organized packing system.
 Mine came together thanks to Eagle Creek’s Pack-It™ Compression Cubes.
-I started using the cubes last year and wondered how I traveled for so long without them!
-I put all my bottoms (pants and skirts) in one cube, tops in another, and use the smaller one for underwear.
+I started using travel packing cubes last year and wondered how I traveled for so long without them!
+I put all my bottoms (pants and skirts) in one cube, tops in another, and use the small or extra small packing cubes for underwear.